Kaspar Treier

-Kaspar Treier (born 19 September 1999) is an Estonian professional basketball player for Napoli Basket of the Italian Lega Basket Serie A (LBA).
+Kaspar Treier (born 19 September 1999) is an Estonian professional basketball player for Estudiantes of the Primera FEB.
 He also represents the Estonian national basketball team internationally.
 Standing at 2.04 m, he plays at the small forward position.

 Professional career

 Treier began playing basketball with Erkmaa academy before moving to PMS Basketball in August 2014.

 On 4 August 2017, Treier signed with Poderosa Montegranaro of the Serie A2.

 In 2017 he won Italian Championship Under 21 and he was named MVP.

 On 10 June 2019, Treier signed with Felice Scandone of the Lega Basket Serie A (LBA).